mxcube/ui-api/data_structures.rst

         the same code and machinery on different beamlines, where things are implemented in different ways.

+        upper_limit and lower_limit are given separately to make it easier to support the pair-of-floats type.

+        allowed_values, if not empty, gives the allowed values.
+        For type float a set_value must default to the closest value in allowed_values.

-        Setting a disallowed value should throw ValueError.
+        In all other cases setting a disallowed value should throw ValueError.
         """

         name:str            # A globally unique name that identifies the actuator